browserslist/browserslist/README.md

 npx browserslist-ga
 ```

+Or you can use [`browserslist-ga-export`] to convert Google Analytics data without giving a password for Google account.

-Of course, you can generate usage statistics file by any other method.
+You can generate usage statistics file by any other method.
+File format should
-File format should be like:
+be like:

 ```js
 {